oigbokwe73/Cloud_Expertise_Solutions/README.md

     - **Training**: Provide training for users and administrators on the new data environment, including any changes in data access methods, tools, and processes.
     - **Support**: Establish a support mechanism to address any issues or questions that arise post-migration.

-Certainly!
-Here's an expanded view of the "Application Migration" phase for a Drive to Azure Cloud solution:

 ### Application Migration